GuilhermeFreitas09/ClusteringWithPython/README.md

 jupyter notebook
 ```

-if your packages doens't work, run the following commands inside your
+if your packages don't work, run the following commands inside your
 project environment:

 ```shell script